Collective Buckling in Metal-Organic Framework Materials: Abstract

 \section{Abstract}

 We develop a framework to describe collective buckling in metal-organic frameworks (MOFs).
-Starting from the microscopic structure of a single organic linker, we define a buckling coordinate governed by an effective double-well potential.
-Coupling between linkers arises from dipole-dipole interactions, leading to a lattice Hamiltonian.
-We analyze the transition between ordered and disordered phases within a mean-field approximation and determine the critical temperature.
-As an example for our theory, we discuss the collective buckling instability for the prototypical cubic framework MOF-5 under different values of uniaxial strain.
-Our approach enables a quantitative description of collective buckling in framework materials.
+Starting from the microscopic structure of a single organic linker, we define a buckling coordinate governed by an effective double-well potential. \nh{Coupling between linkers is introduced within a dipole–dipole approximation, resulting in an effective lattice Hamiltonian.} We analyze the transition between ordered and disordered phases within a mean-field approximation and \nh{estimate} the critical temperature.
+As an \nh{illustrative} example for our theory, we discuss the collective buckling instability for the prototypical cubic framework MOF-5 under different values of uniaxial strain.
+Our approach \nh{provides} a quantitative description of collective buckling in framework materials.